SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

 ## Step 4: Extend the workflow with DataMiner Validator

-1. Navigate to *Actions*.
+1. Go to the *Actions* tab.

-1. On the left, click your *.NET* workflow
+1. On the left, click your *.NET* workflow.

 1. At the top, click *dotnet.yml*.